Someone that dislikes cardio left their shoes inside the foot straps of a rowing machine

 Another favorite is creating a circuit that combines a cyclical element (Air Bike, Rower or SkiErg) with loaded carries, sled pushes, explosive exercises and possibly a sub-maximal strength exercise.

-Goal is 3 Rounds in 12 minutes and you should be able to pass the Talk Test at any point.
+Goal is 3 Rounds in 12 minutes without stopping and you should be able to pass the Talk Test at any point.
 If your rounds get slower, you’re working at too high of an intensity level.

 • 500m Row